 Students are encouraged to attend classes live to facilitate greater interactions with their peers and teachers, but live attendance is not required.

-Full-time students also will participate in an Impact class, which collaborates with students around the world.
-Impact classes occur once a week.
+Global Impact is a Valor-created course where VGO students collaborates with students around the world.
+Global Impact classes occur once a week.
 Students can attend the class in real-time (live) or watch a recording of this class.

 We use a large variety of curriculum, modified and approved in order to ensure Biblical integration, real world academics and meaningful application.
 Our academic content position students as creators, not consumers, drawing from an entrepreneurial mindset.
 The combination of course material and entrepreneurial tactics create a unique and innovative curriculum for all students.

-Our hybrid of live and flexible timing distinguishes us from online homeschooling programs and fosters relationships, support systems, and a school community.
+Our hybrid of live teaching by qualified teachers and flexible timing distinguishes us from other online programs, both homeschool and virtual school.
+The social community fosters relationships, support systems, and increases student motivation and emotional well-being.